sriabhivenkat/meetcute-web/README.md

 Invincible Epagneul Pont Audemer
 ```

-The program will calculate the load-factor, load-variant, and plot the proportion of data in each bucket.
+The program will calculate the load-factor, load-variance, and plot the proportion of data in each bucket.
 A well-designed hash function should distribute the sample data uniformly over the buckets.

 ## Turn In